After the Rittenhouse verdict, focus returns to Chrystul Kizer's self-defense case

 Prosecutors say the killing was premeditated.
 But what's notable in this case is that Kizer's lawyers are invoking a self-defense argument that has never been used in a homicide case in the state before.

-Originally, Kenosha County Circuit Court Judge David Wilk said that Kizer could not use the affirmative defense argument in this case since it involved homicide.
-But Wilk's decision was overturned by an appellate court, which ruled that, per a state statute, Kizer can argue "affirmative defense" if her attorneys can show that her actions against Volar were a direct result of the trafficking she experienced.
+Originally, Kenosha County Circuit Judge David Wilk said that Kizer could not use the affirmative defense argument in this case because it involved homicide.
+But Wilk's decision was overturned by an appellate court that ruled that, per a state statute, Kizer can argue "affirmative defense" if her attorneys can show that her actions against Volar were a direct result of the trafficking she experienced.

 What protesters are saying